Online Essay Submissions

 ONLINE ESSAY SUBMISSION

-Online essays can be submitted on the Stanford Law Review Online Scholastica portal – which is distinct from the Article submission portal – or using the form below.
+Online essays can be submitted on the Stanford Law Review Online Scholastica portal or using the form below.
 Please submit your essay on only one platform.
+Submissions to the SLRO website will be uploaded to Scholastica, which will also be used to send all decision notifications.
+Submissions sent via email will not be considered.